 Pro Tip: Embroidered clothes should be washed inside-out using a gentle machine wash feature, let air-dry.
-Clothing with Zari embroidery is dry clean only.
+Clothing with Zari embroidery should be dry cleaned only.

 The Industrial Jute:

 Jute is a long, soft, shiny vegetable fiber that can be spun into coarse, strong threads.
 Making carry bags, rope, and matting are among its uses.
-Jute is in high demand due to its cheapness, softness, length, lustre, and uniformity of its fiber.
+Jute is in high demand due to its affordability, softness, length, luster, and uniformity of its fiber.
 It is also called the 'golden fiber' due to its versatile nature and color.
-In the case of jute apparel, jute yarn is chemically treated to soften it to make products more comfortable, other fibers may be blended with jute to create softer fabrics to make garments and accessories for people to wear.
-Jute is better hand-washed and left to air-dry if ironing is needed, keep the heat low and press inside-out while the article is still damp.
+In the case of jute apparel, jute yarn is chemically treated to soften it to make products more comfortable,also other fibers may be blended with jute to create softer fabrics to make garments and accessories.
+Jute is better hand-washed and left to air-dry.
+For ironing, keep the heat low and press inside-out while the article is still damp.